Every hierarchy of beliefs is a type: The type space

-where $\mathcal{M}_{-i} \circeq \sigma(\bigcup \limits_{j \in N \setminus \{i\}} \mathcal{M}_j)$. \end{definition}
+where $\mathcal{M}_{-i} \circeq \sigma(\bigcup \limits_{j \in N_0 \setminus \{i\}} \mathcal{M}_j)$. \end{definition}

-Put definition \ref{tipuster}. differently, $S$ is the parameter space, it contains the "types" of the nature. $\mathcal{M}_i$ represents the information available for player $i$, hence it corresponds to the concept of type (Harsányi \cite{Harsanyi1967-68}). $f_i$ is the type function of player $i$, it maps the player $i$'s types to her (subjective) beliefs.
+Put Definition \ref{tipuster} differently, $S$ is the parameter space, it contains the "types" of the nature. $\mathcal{M}_i$ represents the information available for player $i$, hence it corresponds to the concept of types (see \cite{Harsanyi196768}). $f_i$ is the type function of player $i$, it assigns player $i$'s (subjective) beliefs to her types.

-The above definition of type space differs from Heifetz and Samet's concept, but it is similar to Meier's \cite{Mei1}, \cite{Mei3} type space.
-We do not use Cartesian product space, but refer only to the $\sigma$-fields.
-By following strictly Heifetz and Samet's paper, if one takes the Cartesian product of the parameter space and the type sets, and defines the $\sigma$-fields as the $\sigma$-fields induced by the coordinate projections (e.g. $\mathcal{M}_0$ is induced by the coordinate projection $pr_0 : S \times \times_{i \in N} T_i \rightarrow S$, for the notations see their paper) then she gets at our concept.
-However, if the Cartesian product is not used directly then it is necessary to connect the parameter space into the type space in some way.
-For this we use $g$ (Mertens and Zamir \cite{MZ1} and Meier \cite{Mei3} use a similar formalism), hence $g$ and $pr_0$ have the same role in the two formalizations, in this and in Heifetz and Samet's paper respectively.
+The above definition of type space differs from \cite{HeifetzSamet1998}'s concept, but it is similar to the type space of \cite{Meier2001} and \cite{Meier2008}.
+We do not use a Cartesian product space, and refer only to the $\sigma$-fields.
+By following strictly \cite{HeifetzSamet1998}'s paper, if one takes the Cartesian product of the parameter space and the type sets, and defines the $\sigma$-fields as the $\sigma$-fields induced by the coordinate projections (e.g. $\mathcal{M}_0$ is induced by the coordinate projection $pr_0 : S \times \times_{i \in N} T_i \rightarrow S$, for the notations see their paper), then she gets our concept.
+However, if the Cartesian product is not used directly, then it is necessary to put the parameter space into the type space in some way.
+For doing so we use $g$ (\cite{MertensZamir1985} use a similar formalism), hence $g$ and $pr_0$ have the same role in the two formalizations, in ours and in \cite{HeifetzSamet1998} respectively.

 A further difference between the two formalizations lies in the role of the parameter space.
-While in Heifetz and Samet the entire parameter space must appear in the type space, in our approach this is not required (see Case $2$ in the example of section \ref{example}.).
+While in \cite{HeifetzSamet1998} the entire parameter space ''is in'' the space of the states of the world, in our approach that is not required.
 We emphasize that this difference is not relevant.